cloud-bulldozer/browbeat/doc/source/installation.rst

 In this case, adjust browbeat_user, iptables_file and dns_server.
 Each
 environment is different and thus your configuration options will vary.

+.. note::  If you require a proxy to get outside your network, you must configure http_proxy, https_proxy, no_proxy variables in the proxy_env dictionary in install/group_vars/all.yml

 9. Run Browbeat install playbook